hippiehunter/dblbook/src/chapter_2/primitives.md

 ## Ownership
 ### Sized declarations
-When declaring one of the following synergy types `a,d,i,id` somewhere that defines a memory layout or owns its own memory you must include a size.
+When declaring one of the following DBL types `a,d,i,id` somewhere that defines a memory layout or owns its own memory you must include a size.
 Let's consider an example where we define several fields in a `record`.

 ```dbl,ignore,does_not_compile
 record